What is it? It is an imbalance in the electrolytes, where there is abnormal exhaustion of chlorine ions in the blood.

-Intravenous administration of normal saline solution (sodium chloride 0.9) or saline solution (sodium chloride 0.45).
+Intravenous administration of standard saline solution (sodium chloride 0.9) or saline solution (sodium chloride 0.45).

 Ammonium chloride (an acidifying agent) – This is to treat metabolic alkalosis.
-The dose depends on the level of serum chloride and the weight of the patient.
+The dose depends on the level of serum chloride and the patient’s weight.
 This is contraindicated in cases of impaired renal or hepatic function.

 Oral or intravenous KCl (10-40 mEq PO).
 IV must not exceed 20 mEq / h.